adem-wg/adem-spec/draft-adem-wg-adem-core.md

 As the procedure did not terminate in step 5, organizational verification must have been successful.
 Hence, `INVALID` cannot be the strongest return value, and an emblem not being accompanied by valid endorsements are downgraded to organizational emblems.

-If the emblem includes the "ext" claim with the value `true`, verification procedures are RECOMMENDED to fetch external endorsements from the emblem's OI prior to verification.
+If the emblem includes the `ext` claim with the value `true`, verification procedures are RECOMMENDED to fetch external endorsements from the emblem's OI prior to verification.
 However, there may be cases in which verifiers do not deem it safe to perform extra queries to OIs.
 In such cases, implementations MAY skip the organizational emblem verification procedure.
 Additionally, endorsed emblem verification procedures MAY skip the checks of the authorities' OIs correct configuration.